How to write a great New Zealand CV (with free templates)

 Looking to write a great, NZ style CV?
 We got you.

-Here’s everything you need to know and include to make your CV stand out to recruiters and hiring managers.
+Here’s everything you need to know and include to make your CV stand out in front of recruiters and hiring managers.

-We’ve also drawn up some free CV templates you can download, fill in and send off.
+We’ve also created some free CV templates, for you to copy, fill in and send off.
 Easy as.

 Now, let’s get cracking.